Oppkey/sc2-guide/docs/problems.md

 __Workaround__: Use `/osc/state` and wait for `_captureStatus` to go back to `idle`.

-## listFiles does not show thumbnails
+## listFiles does not show thumbnails and freezes SC2

 [Problem reported by timbit123](https://community.theta360.guide/t/sc2-listfiles-command-with-thumbnails-not-working/5748?u=craig).